Farming remains the country’s most dangerous job.

 Embrace FARM was founded by Brian Rohan and his wife Norma, a farming family from Shanahoe, Co.
-Laois, in 2014 to provide a bereavement support group for farm families who, like them, have lost a loved one or, indeed, suffered serious injury in a farming accident.
+Laois.
+Founded in 2014, it provides a bereavement support group for farm families.
+It helps families, like them, who have lost a loved one or, indeed, suffered serious injury in a farming accident.

-Brian’s father Liam lost his life as a result of such an accident, which took place on the family farm on June 19th 2012.
+Brian’s father Liam lost his life as a result of an accident which took place on the family farm, June 19th 2012.
 Rather than just accept the fate that he and his family were delivered, he, together with his wife Norma, founded Embrace FARM in Liam’s memory.